robknows/rest_test/README.md

 python3 my_tests.py
 ```

-If all the tests pass, the exit code will be 0.
-Otherwise, it will be 1.
+The exit code will be the number of failed tests (i.e. exit code will be 0 if all tests pass)

 # Todo